 3. Pick the Right Time

-- If conditions are right, you can haul in fish all day long, but in most places, around dawn and dusk are optimal.
+- If conditions are right (or you have a boat and a fish finder), you can haul in fish all day long, but in most places, dawn and dusk are optimal.

 - Fish when the fish are feeding.
 When the water is calm, look for telltale circular ripples formed by fish coming to the surface to feed.
 You may even see fish leaping out of the water!
 One calm night, we had constant strikes, and a few escapes before reeling in a couple rainbows (more on how to avoid that below).